Tatar language

 Tatar (/ˈtɑːtəɹ/ TAH-tər; Tatar: татар теле, romanized: tatar tele or татарча, romanized: tatarça) is a Turkic language spoken by the Tatars mainly located in modern Republic of Tatarstan, wider Volga-Ural region, as well as many other regions of Russia.
-Tatar belongs to the same branch of Turkic languages such as Bashkort, Kazakh, Nogai and Kyrgyz.
+Tatar belongs to the Kipchak branch of Turkic languages, the same branch as Bashkir, Kazakh, Nogai and Kyrgyz.

 The two main dialects of Tatar are the Central Dialect (urta / qazan; most common), and the Western Dialect (könbatış / mişər).
 The literary Tatar language is based on the Central Dialect and on a local variant of Türki.
 Tatar should not be confused with Crimean Tatar or Siberian Tatar, which are different languages, although also part of the Kipchak language group.

 Like other Turkic languages, Tatar was traditionally written in the Arabic script for most of its history.
 Since 1939, the alphabet has been Cyrillic, though a number of Latin-based versions have also been used over the years.

 Geographic distribution

-The Tatar language is spoken in Russia by about 5.3 million people, and also by communities in Azerbaijan, China, Finland, Georgia, Israel, Kazakhstan, Latvia, Lithuania, Romania, Turkey, Ukraine, the United States, Uzbekistan, and several other countries.
-Globally, there are more than 7 million speakers of Tatar.
+The Tatar language is spoken by about 5 million people.

+Most speakers live in Russia, but there are also communities in Azerbaijan, China, Finland, Georgia, Israel, Kazakhstan, Latvia, Lithuania, Romania, Turkey, Ukraine, the United States, Uzbekistan.

-Tatar is also the mother tongue for several thousand Mari, a Finnic people; Mordva's Qaratay group also speak a variant of Kazan Tatar.
+Mordva's Qaratay group also speak a variant of Kazan Tatar.

 In the 2010 census, 69% of Russian Tatars claimed at least some knowledge of the Tatar language.
 In Tatarstan, 93% of Tatars and 3.6% of Russians claimed to have at least some knowledge of the Tatar language.
 In neighbouring Bashkortostan, 67% of Tatars, 27% of Bashkirs, and 1.3% of Russians claimed to understand basic Tatar language.